 To get started, here are the top 3 requirements for any type of website.

 - Web hosting (depending on your website builder)

 - Website builder (e.g. WordPress, Wix, Weebly)

 Your domain name is your website’s address on the internet, like Google.com or IsItWP.com.
-It’s what your customers type in their browsers to access your website.
+It’s what your customers type into their browsers to access your website.

-Once you register a domain name, you get the right to use that name for your website for a year.
-You are required to renew your domain registration as long as you want to keep the name for your site.
-And if you ever lose interest on a domain name, then you can let it expire so that someone else can purchase it.
+Once you register a domain name, you’ll get the right to use that name for your website for a year.
+You are required to renew your domain from the same domain name registrar as long as you want to keep the name for your site.
+And if you ever lose interest in a domain name, then you can let it expire so that someone else can purchase it.

-A web hosting is like the home of your website.
-This is where your store the content and files of their website.
+Web hosting is like the home of your website.
+This is where you store the content and files of your website.

-When a visitor tries to access your website by typing your web address (or domain name), then they’ll be directed to your website files stored on your web hosting server.
+When a visitor tries to access your website by typing in your web address (domain name), then they’ll be directed to the website files stored on your web hosting server.

-Oftentimes, the term web hosting refers to the company that rent out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.
+Oftentimes, the term web hosting refers to the company that rents out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.